pch/welder/README.md

 Use at your own risk.

-## Known Issues
+## Known Issues / Limitations

 * The `expect` wrapper script doesn't play well with `root` user (asks for sudo password – which is not needed – and exits with an error, because it doesn't receive any password prompts)
 * YAML config doesn't support nested values
-* Ruby & liquid dependency should be optional
+* Ruby dependency should be optional